wholechainsawit/devnet-gitlab-nso-cml-ci/README.md

 3. Containerized NSO
 4. A simple NSO RESTCONF pytest library

-to demonstrate a simple structure of CI chain that can be easily to be expanded
+to demonstrate a simple structure of CI chain that can be easily expanded.

 ![gitlab ci](doc/img/gitlab_ci.png)